You will need a LaunchPad, 2 sets of red/green/yellow LEDs, 3 switches (Preferably slide

 participants need green light.
 2. West Street and pedestrian need green light.
 For both

 cases, the next green cannot be south street as south street just had green light.
-For both

 cases west street and pedestrian compete for green.
 So a fair solution is to assign green